 Keep in mind that your goal is to have a memorable mission statement.
 After all, what good is a mission statement if neither leaders nor their people can readily recall it?

 One of the greatest mission statements of the 20th century came from Henry Ford.
-His goal, he said, was to build a reliable automobile that every worker could afford to have in his garage, although owning a car could always bring issues or accidents, so having the right lawyers could really help so you can navigate here to find online help for these issues.
+His goal, he said, was to build a reliable automobile that every worker could afford to have in his garage, although owning a car could always bring issues or accidents you could find aftermarket parts for your car when you have any damage or accident, so having the right lawyers could really help so you can navigate here to find online help for these issues.

 This statement is the essence of clarity and simplicity.
 Beyond that, its wording made his goal easy to envision, namely, a car parked in every worker’s garage.